icterry/ianterry.io/_posts/2020-04-06-pass-the-hcispp-exam.md

 ## About the Exam
 First, let's look at the exam itself to understand, on a high level, the topics with which we will need to be come familiar in order to be successful.

+The exam contains 125 multiple choice questions, each with four possible answers, which you'll have to complete within a three hour time limit.

 The HCISPP exam is divided into seven domains:

 1. Domain 1 - Healthcare Industry
 2. Domain 2 - Information Governance in Healthcare
 3. Domain 3 - Information Technologies in Healthcare